LawandSpace/Law-Space-Website/pages/write-for-us.md

 image: /uploads/generalimages/write-for-us.jpg
 ---

-Law & Space (un)Journal accepts a wide variety of short blog-style articles written with academic integrity but intended for a broad audience.
+Law & Space accepts a wide variety of short blog-style articles written with academic integrity but intended for a broad audience.

 We are particularly interested in the following:
 - short summaries of ongoing research projects